Tips for Your Corporate Pride Event

 Does your org have any employee resource groups or diversity committees?
 These do not need to be focused on just LGBTQ+ identities since the community intersects across many identities.
 If there are, ask if they’d like to help support a Pride event.
 This can also help broaden discussions on intersectionality.

 Talk to Human Resources or Culture Teams and see what type of assistance they may be able to provide (funding, bandwidth to help out, insight into event types that do well at your org, etc.).

 Set Clear Learning Objectives

 Now that you have collaborators and support, you’ll want to gather information on what your learning objectives should be.
 With the help of your collaborators, you can connect your event to other goals of the business.
 Do the ERGs need to do a certain number of events each quarter?
 Is HR looking at adding more diversity content to their learning and development goals?

 Our two most popular events are our PRIDE BINGO and Queer Vaudeville Showcase.
 Why?
 Because those events are engaging, entertaining, and educational.

 Queer Vaudeville Showcase

 3 LGBTQ+ Performers with a variety of musical, circus, artistic, and comedic talents drop into your customized learning vaudeville variety show.
 Entertain your folx, while educating them about the vast experiences of LGBTQ+ folx and types of allyship needed.
-Includes: 3 LGBTQ+ performers (chosen from a list of provided performers).
+Check out more here.

 Give Back to the Community